hotcoding85/hotcoding85/README.md

 SKILLS:

-📌JS Frameworks: React.js, Nest.js, Next.js, React Native
+📌JS Frameworks: React.js, Nest.js, Next.js, React Native<br>
-📌Backend: Node.js, MySQL, MongoDB, Postgres, GraphQL, RESTful API, Serverless 📌Frontend: TypeScript, Redux, Redux Toolkit, SSR/CSR, Redux-Query, RTK Query, Storybook, SASS/LESS, CSS3/HTML5 📌API Integration: Stripe, AWS [S3, EC2, SES, SQS, Lambda] Google, Facebook, PayPal 📌Non-Technical: Agile, JIRA, ClickUp, Trello, WebStorm, VS Code, Redmine, GitHub
+📌Backend: Node.js, MySQL, MongoDB, Postgres, GraphQL, RESTful API, Serverless<br>
+📌Frontend: TypeScript, Redux, Redux Toolkit, SSR/CSR, Redux-Query, RTK Query, Storybook, SASS/LESS, CSS3/HTML5<br>
+📌API Integration: Stripe, AWS [S3, EC2, SES, SQS, Lambda] Google, Facebook, PayPal<br>
+📌Non-Technical: Agile, JIRA, ClickUp, Trello, WebStorm, VS Code, Redmine, GitHub<br>

 WHEN WORKING WITH ME, YOU CAN EXPECT:

-✅ A commitment to excellence: I take pride in delivering high-quality work that meets and exceeds your expectations.
+✅ A commitment to excellence: I take pride in delivering high-quality work that meets and exceeds your expectations.<br>
-✅ Clear communication: I understand the importance of staying in touch and keeping you informed every step of the way.
+✅ Clear communication: I understand the importance of staying in touch and keeping you informed every step of the way.<br>
-✅ Timely delivery: I respect deadlines and will work diligently to ensure that your project is completed on time.
+✅ Timely delivery: I respect deadlines and will work diligently to ensure that your project is completed on time.<br>
 ✅ Attention to detail: I am meticulous in my work, paying close attention to every detail.
-I’m also very good at taking notes of everything that is important.
+I’m also very good at taking notes of everything that is important.<br>
 ✅ A Team Spirit approach: I’m team player and I believe that great things are not built by just single person.
-I’m very collaborative with every stakeholder or team member.
+I’m very collaborative with every stakeholder or team member.<br>

 ⚠️ My TOP 5 - Don’ts: